camunda/camunda-docs/versioned_docs/version-8.3/components/connectors/use-connectors/inbound.md

 ---

 [Inbound Connectors](/components/connectors/connector-types.md#inbound-connectors) enable workflows to receive data or messages from external systems or services.
-Check out our [list of existing inbound Connectors](/components/connectors/out-of-the-box-connectors/available-connectors-overview.md) for more information.
+Review our [list of existing inbound Connectors](/components/connectors/out-of-the-box-connectors/available-connectors-overview.md) for more information.

 ## Creating the Connector event